danmalcolm/BuildUp/README.md

 }

 Notice 4 things:
-- We have fields (properties can be used also) used to store generators used to generate the objects
+- We have fields (properties can be used also) containing generators used to generate values used to create our objects
 - You aren't limited to using generators to generate child values, e.g. single value is used for the date.
 - The GetGenerator method returns a generator that generates the objects using the builder's generators and values
 - We have meaningful methods to modify these fields.
 If you have a behavioural domain model where state is changed via meaningful methods (instead of setters or directly adding / removing items from collections), then there may be methods on the builder that match the target object's behaviour.
 You don't have to do things this way.
 With a more data-centric model, you could allow the values to be modified via properties.